couchbaselabs/mini-hacks/android-background-sync/README.md

 ### App Server for Notifications

-To send the notification when a certain event happens you could either use the Changes Feed API or Webhooks.
+To send the notification when a certain event happens you could either use the Sync Gateway Changes Feed API or Webhooks.
 Refer to [the documentation](http://developer.couchbase.com/documentation/mobile/current/guides/sync-gateway/server-integration/index.html) to learn how to use each one.

 ### Wrap up